Medically reviewed by Jill Johnson, FNP-BC

 This anti-aging cream contains both retinol and tretinoin, for extra impact in smoothing fine lines and wrinkles.

-You’ve likely seen this ingredient listed on skincare product bottles — and especially items created for dry skin.
+You’ve likely seen this ingredient listed on skincare product bottles — and especially items created for dry skin like moisturizer.

 There’s a good reason for this!
 Hyaluronic acid can bind over one thousand times its weight in water.